 It should not go unnoticed by this Court that Tim framed his entire case for modification of custody around his argument that the children would be "traumatized" by being separated from either parent, and that this trauma could only be minimized by allowing the children to remain in Jackson with him where they would have established routines and familiar surroundings.
 Six weeks after being awarded sole custody, however, Tim abruptly changed his tune, arguing that returning to the previously existing custody arrangement would be "damaging to the children" because it would "throw the children into a continuing state of uncertainty" (CP 000716).
 Tim has been perfectly satisfied that the Judgment provides the children with only four (4) nights per month with their mother and has resisted every effort by Rachel to change custody or even to obtain additional visitation with the children.
-One must seriously question whether Tim has the children's best interest at heart after telling the chancellor he would buy a home for Rachel, provide a car, and so forth, so that she could continue to see the children on more or less the same schedule if the children remained in Jackson, and then, after being awarded sole custody, fight at every ditch and hedgerow to limit Rachel to four nights per month with the children.
+One must seriously question whether Tim has the children's best interest in Jackson, and then, after being awarded sole custody, fight at every ditch and hedgerow to limit Rachel to four nights per month with the children.